Proplend IFISA Guide

 Your Right To Cancel

 You will have 14 days from opening your Proplend IFISA to change your mind and cancel.
 Just let us know within the cancellation period and we’ll return any new ISA subscription monies to you.
 Your right to cancel will expire after 14 days or once you have invested to any of our platform loans – whichever is soonest.

 You will also effectively waive any remaining cancellation period should we receive a transfer in from another of your ISA providers during the first 14 days.
 If you change your mind after your cancellation period has expired, we would follow the withdrawal and/or transfer out process(es).
-This would still count as an IFISA you have opened for that particular tax year unless you transfer out all current year subscriptions to another IFISA provider in the same tax year you opened the Proplend IFISA.
+This would still count as the one IFISA you are allowed to subscribe to for the year unless you have never subscried or you transfer out all current year subscriptions to another IFISA provider in the same tax year you opened the Proplend IFISA.

 Remember – For more information about the Proplend Innovative Finance ISA please take a look at our IFISA Terms and Conditions.

 - Attractive rates of fixed interest income

 - Hassle-free online proposition – you’ll be able to register as a ‘Lender’ and start investing within hours